hippopotamuspal/Crowdfunding_ETL/README.md

 ## Crucial Files in Repository
 - **ETL_Mini_Project_QDaley, ODiakite, KHer.ipynb:** The main Jupyter Notebook where all data extraction, transformation, and loading processes are executed.
 - **crowfunding_db_shema.sql:** The SQL schema file containing the database structure for the crowdfunding database.
+- **Crowdfunding_ERD:** Entity Relationship Diagram of database entities and their relationships.
-- **Resources Folder:** Contains the Excel files (crowdfunding.xlsx and contacts.xlsx) for extracting and transforming the data.
+- __`Resources`__ folder contains CSV files that were imported into their corresponding SQL table, as well as the original Excel files (crowdfunding.xlsx and contacts.xlsx) for extracting and transforming the data.
+- __`Visualization`__ folder contains the SQL table screenshots.

 ## Process
 ### 1. Extract Data